 It is therefore recommended that Council advertises the draft Short-term Accommodation Local Planning Policy for public comment for a period of 21 days.

-The committee recommendation to Council for this report (as detailed below) was resolved by the Policy Committee at its meeting held on 29 November 2016.
+The committee recommendation to Council for Report CJ231-12/16 (as detailed below) was resolved by the Policy Committee at its meeting held on 29 November 2016.

 The committee recommendation is the same as recommended by City officers.